Mathematics & Natural Science

 Requirements for the Mathematics Major

-A student may obtain a minor in mathematics by completing 18 credit hours of 200 level or above mathematics courses.
-These must include the Calculus Sequence (MATH 201, MATH 202, MATH 203), the General Physics courses can also be used to complete the mathematics minor.
+A student may obtain a minor in mathematics by completing 18 credit hours of 300 level or above mathematics courses.
+These must include MATH 302 and MATH 303; no more than two General Physics courses can be used to complete the mathematics minor.
 The minor generally corresponds to the first two years of an undergraduate degree in mathematics.

 Courses listed below are for 3 credit hours unless otherwise noted.
-A course grade of at least C-minus is necessary for a course to fulfill the department’s requirements for a major or minor.
+A course grade of at least “C-“ is necessary for a course to fulfill the department’s requirements for a major or minor.

 MATH 101 Introduction to Mathematical Thought This course focuses on our changing conception of the notion of extension leading to the rise of the various branches of mathematics and the application of mathematics to describing the universe.